 “Oh my god,” Esma gasped.
 “You’re certain, Portal?”

 “Affirmative.
 Transponder code confirmed.
 Catalogue file confirmed.
 Contact craft was assigned to AMV Herakles.”

 Esma’s fists clinched.
 “Do we know who was assigned to Fighter 29?”

 “Affirmative.
-Freedom Two-Niner assigned to Lieutenant Commander Thomas Green, 21st Alliance Space Wing, AMV Herakles.”
+Foxtrot Two-Niner assigned to Lieutenant Commander Thomas Green, 21st Alliance Space Wing, AMV Herakles.”

 Esma shook her head.
 “Repeat last statement.”